 They're your standard column-based "live coding" interfaces popular across the industry.
-You write code into one section and hopefully get the output you expected in another.
-Synatx is abstracted away from the elements it affects.
-The structures and properties of the language itself are no where to be seen.
-State is invisible.
+You write code into one section, and hopefully get the output you expected in another.
+Syntax is abstracted away from the elements it affects.

 It's easy to see why these linear, text-based interfaces seem like the best approach.
 They look identical to the standard interfaces the whole development industry uses to programme.